Common Name: leopard plant

 Best grown in humusy, organically rich, medium to wet soils in part shade to full shade.
 Must have moist soils that never dry out.
 Benefits from a regular, deep watering in hot summers.
 Foliage will wilt in too much sun.
 Needs a shaded location in the St. Louis area.
 Site plants in areas protected from strong winds.

 No serious insect or disease problems.
-Slugs and snails can significantly damage the foliage.
-Even with adequate moisture, leaf wilting usually occurs in hot summer climates, particularly when the plant is exposed to too much sun.
+Slugs and snails are often attracted to the foliage.
+Even with adequate soil moisture, leaf wilting may occur in hot summer climates (foliage droops in afternoons with recovery at night), particularly when the plant is exposed to too much sun.

-Group or mass in moist or wet areas of shade or woodland gardens, borders, or along streams, ponds, pools or bog gardens.
-This is a good plant for a shady area on the north side of a house.
+Group or mass in moist or wet areas of shade or woodland gardens, or along streams, ponds, pools or bog gardens.
+Good plant for a shady area on the north side of a house.
+Can be grown in a shaded area of the border if the soil moisture requirements can be met.
 Grow with interrupted fern (Osmunda claytonia) or Japanese sedge (Carex morrowii) which share the same general cultural requirements.
-Allan Armitage maintains that the flowers of this plant detract from the foliage effect, and suggests that gardeners have the option of removing flower stalks as they form before bloom.